yuxiaobin/mybatis-generalmapper/README.md

 #Roadmap
 * support entityWrapper use property/column name: ew.where("name={0}","123") or ew.where("user_name={0}","123") -> SQL: where user_name='123'

-#NOTE
-not released to maven central repository(v_1.2 released) due to publish key missing... (download the source code and install to your local repository:)

 #Some Sample Code for Spring Boot